Coupang: Coupang Flex

 Coupang Flex is an outsourcing service that provides temporary employment to anyone over 18 years old.
 People can choose the date they wish to work and their main work is delivery.
 Those who have cars can pick up the packages from Coupang's logistic centers and deliver by themselves.
-Those who does not have cars assist the Coupangman.
+Those who do not have cars assist the Coupang man.
 Coupang flex users are paid KRW 800 per package during the day and KRW1200 per package during the night.
 On average, they tend to deliver 50 to 60 packages per day.

 Coupang Play

-Coupang Play is a South Korean subscription-based video streaming service launched by Coupang in December 2020.
-It is based on the former Hooq's assets.
-After the SNL Korea 2 content, which lampooned Korean president candidates and congressperson, got viral, it has gained popularity with a reasonable subscription fee compared to other OTT services such as Netflix, Wavve and TVING.